Apple Bank serves the New York Metropolitan area, but has a storied history being founded in 1863 in Harlem in the aftermath of the Civil War.

 Apple Bank also has a limited grace period when compared to other banks and credit unions.

 The grace period is the time after your CD matures in which you can add or withdraw funds without incurring any fees.

 Most banks have a grace period of 10 days.
 Apple Bank, however, has a grace period of just 5 days.

 If nothing is done during this time, Apple Bank will renew your CD with the same terms at the going APY.

 They will send you a notice of your grace period prior to its start, but we would recommend setting your own notifications as well if you intend to withdraw or add funds after your CD matures.

 How Much Can You Earn With an Apple Bank CD?

-How much you earn with an Apple Bank CD is going to depend on the CD you chose, its term and APY as well as your deposit size.
+The amount of money you can make with an Apple Bank CD depends on the term you select, its APY and your deposit size.
 Below is a table showing total earnings via interest payments from a handful of Apple Bank’s CDs.
 It assumes a deposit size of $10,000.

 How do Apple Bank’s CD Rates Compare?

 Want to see how Apple Bank’s best CD rates hold up against the best CD rates offered from other major banks?
 Take a look at the table below.